Utsavgyawali/EDA-Data-anlystics-python-jupyternotebook/README.md

 End-to-End Data Analysis Portfolio Project

 ##  Project Introduction
 This repository contains a comprehensive, end-to-end data analysis project designed to showcase practical data analytics skills.
-The project bridges the gap between raw data and strategic decision-making by taking a messy, real-world business dataset through a structured lifecycle—entirely within a Python and Jupyter Notebook environment.
+The project bridges the gap between raw data and strategic decision-making by taking a messy, real-world business dataset through a structured lifecycle entirely within a Python and Jupyter Notebook environment.

 The primary objective is to extract meaningful patterns, handle data quality issues, and present actionable insights to stakeholders.